Bitget Wallet Partners with tetadex to Simplify Onchain Futures Trading

 Alvin Kan, COO of Bitget Wallet, commented, "This partnership with tetadex is a significant step in expanding the on-chain trading experience for our users.
 By offering easy-to-use futures trading directly within the Bitget Wallet app, we are enabling more people to engage with decentralized finance safely.
 Our vision is to make DeFi accessible to everyone, and this integration aligns perfectly with that mission."

-The tetadex team announced the integration of its platform with Bitget Wallet, highlighting its commitment to simplifying blockchain finance.
-The team emphasized that the launch of gamified features is designed to enhance the trading experience for users.
+The tetadex team shared, "We are thrilled to bring our platform to Bitget Wallet's vast user base.
+With this integration, we aim to continue simplifying blockchain finance, and the launch of gamified features will make the trading experience even more enjoyable."

 About Bitget Wallet